Can't Win. Yet.

 I'm not a career politician.
 I don't have consultants.
 I don't have a PAC.
 I'm just a guy who moved here in 2009, watched the state legislature accumulate power while doing less and less for actual people, and decided that someone should at least show up to say: this isn't working.

-District 31 went R+25 in 2024.
+Republicans won this district by 25 points in 2024.
 I know the math.
 But math only works this way because politicians drew the lines.
-The people in this district deserve someone who has to earn their vote, not someone whose seat was guaranteed before the campaign even started.
+You deserve someone who has to earn your vote, not someone whose seat was guaranteed before the campaign even started.

 What's He About?

-Government is how we choose to live together: pool some resources, follow some rules, look out for each other.
+Government is how you and your neighbors choose to live together: pool some resources, follow some rules, look out for each other.
 That's the deal.
 Somebody forgot.

 If a policy helps corporations more than people, I'm skeptical.